 Step 4: Upgrade Chrome via Choco

-In future, if you want to upgrade Google Chrome browser than that can be done using Chocolatey’s Choco upgrade command in Powershell, here is that:
+In the future, if you want to upgrade your Google Chrome browser then that can be done using Chocolatey’s Choco upgrade command in Powershell, here’s that:

 choco upgrade googlechrome